 Renal medullary carcinoma is also another complication associated with sickle cell trait.
 It is usually an aggressive tumor at the time of presentation with possible metastasis on diagnosis.
 A case report was published by Goenaga-Vasquez Y and his colleagues on a 9-year-old boy who presented with diffuse abdominal pain and was found to have renal medullary carcinoma with metastasis to the cervical, mediastinal and retroperitoneal lymph node.

 Studies have also shown that sickle cell is associated with exertional rhabdomyolysis.
-Rhabdomyolysis is the break down of skeletal muscle cells during physical exertion causing myoglobinuria.
-There is a 54% higher rate or rhabdomyolysis during physical exertion in the presence of sickle cell trait.
+Rhabdomyolysis is the breakdown of skeletal muscle cells during physical exertion causing myoglobinuria.
+There is a 54% higher rate of rhabdomyolysis during physical exertion in the presence of sickle cell trait.
 It is said to be the cause of the sudden death of a 19 -year-old college athlete during intense football training.
 The death of this college freshman led to the screening policy implemented by the NCAA.

 Deterrence and Patient Education

 About 9% of the African American population have sickle cell trait.
 Unfortunately, only 16% of individuals of childbearing age with sickle cell trait have knowledge of their status.
 Most of these individuals were identified as having the trait during newborn screening.
 However, after that, they are unlikely to be screened for the trait, which reduces their chances of knowing their status.
 Also, lack of knowledge and language barriers could be reasons deterring individuals from not having knowledge about their status.
 In a study by Creary S and colleagues, they found that before educating caregivers about sickle cell trait, only 38.1% had knowledge of sickle cell at baseline.
 However, after educating caregivers about sickle cell trait, 90.3% achieved better knowledge.